elightup/slim-seo/readme.txt

 == Changelog ==

+= 4.5.7 - 2025-06-19 =

+Fix not rendering description for posts built with Beaver Builder because BB's block `fl-builder/layout` is ignored.

 = 4.5.6 - 2025-06-19 =

-- Ignore Elementor pages if it contains login, register shortcodes or templates, to avoid conflict with their logic
+Ignore Elementor pages if it contains login, register shortcodes or templates, to avoid conflict with their logic

 = 4.5.5 - 2025-06-09 =